 The confusion matrices for the detectors are shown in Figure 2, where green boxes illustrate predictions that matched the ground truth, and red boxes illustrate predictions that did not match the ground-truth.
 These figures provide a visual representation of false positive and negative rates.
-Figure 2-(1) illustrates that the visual touch target detector never produced a false-positive outcome.
+Figure 2-1 illustrates that the visual touch target detector never produced a false-positive outcome.
 This is due to the nature of the detector.
 The detector specifically extracts elements labeled as clickable in the XML, therefore once they are extracted and have their edges analyzed, the detector is able to detect violations with certainty.
-The confusion matrix for the expanding section detector is shown in Figure 2-(3), there were 23 false positive predictions, mainly due to limitations related to lexical pattern matching.
+The confusion matrix for the expanding section detector is shown in Figure 2-3, there were 23 false positive predictions, mainly due to limitations related to lexical pattern matching.
 Finally, MOTOREASE's persisting element detector identified only 8 false positives, mainly due to inconsistencies in matching elements across screens due to unexpected changes in uiautomator XML files.
-In evaluating the effectiveness of MOTOREASE, we also considered the impact of false negative predictions, as they signal violations that are not flagged by MotorEase, and hence could reach endusers.